 resell this collection for full maximum benefit.
 Some

-pieces were sold for $1 or less and other pieces sold individually for
+pieces sold for as little as a $1 or less and other antique irons sold individually for

-the lower end items.
+the lower end more common items.
 It was quite an

 undertaking, but worked out well.

-entire endeavor including an auction 2,000 miles away was accomplished
+entire endeavor including an auction 2,000 miles away and the entire

 in a little over 6 months.
 Selling other collections has taken longer, and should, and

 each collection should be handled according what is the best way, not

 fastest in order to realize full value.
 This concept is all

 about the downsides of dispersing a collection like this at auction in